loda-lang/loda-programs/programs/oeis/list2.md

 * [A269585](http://oeis.org/A269585) ([L65 program](A269585.asm)): Number of length-5 0..n arrays with no repeated value differing from the previous repeated value by more than one.
 * [A269607](http://oeis.org/A269607) ([L43 program](A269607.asm)): Number of length-4 0..n arrays with no repeated value differing from the previous repeated value by one or less.
 * [A269608](http://oeis.org/A269608) ([L55 program](A269608.asm)): Number of length-5 0..n arrays with no repeated value differing from the previous repeated value by one or less.
+* [A269609](http://oeis.org/A269609) ([L67 program](A269609.asm)): Number of length-6 0..n arrays with no repeated value differing from the previous repeated value by one or less.
 * [A269620](http://oeis.org/A269620) ([L21 program](A269620.asm)): Number of length-4 0..n arrays with no repeated value differing from the previous repeated value by other than plus two, zero or minus 1.
 * [A269621](http://oeis.org/A269621) ([L55 program](A269621.asm)): Number of length-5 0..n arrays with no repeated value differing from the previous repeated value by other than plus two, zero or minus 1.
 * [A269641](http://oeis.org/A269641) ([L43 program](A269641.asm)): Number of length-4 0..n arrays with no repeated value differing from the previous repeated value by other than plus two or minus 1.
 * [A269642](http://oeis.org/A269642) ([L55 program](A269642.asm)): Number of length-5 0..n arrays with no repeated value differing from the previous repeated value by other than plus two or minus 1.
-* [A269643](http://oeis.org/A269643) ([L70 program](A269643.asm)): Number of length-6 0..n arrays with no repeated value differing from the previous repeated value by other than plus two or minus 1.
+* [A269643](http://oeis.org/A269643) ([L69 program](A269643.asm)): Number of length-6 0..n arrays with no repeated value differing from the previous repeated value by other than plus two or minus 1.
 * [A269657](http://oeis.org/A269657) ([L16 program](A269657.asm)): Number of length-4 0..n arrays with no adjacent pair x,x+1 repeated.
 * [A269658](http://oeis.org/A269658) ([L65 program](A269658.asm)): Number of length-5 0..n arrays with no adjacent pair x,x+1 repeated.
 * [A269679](http://oeis.org/A269679) ([L47 program](A269679.asm)): Number of length-4 0..n arrays with no repeated value differing from the previous repeated value by other than plus or minus one modulo n+1.
 * [A269680](http://oeis.org/A269680) ([L59 program](A269680.asm)): Number of length-5 0..n arrays with no repeated value differing from the previous repeated value by other than plus or minus one modulo n+1.
-* [A269681](http://oeis.org/A269681) ([L89 program](A269681.asm)): Number of length-6 0..n arrays with no repeated value differing from the previous repeated value by other than plus or minus one modulo n+1.
+* [A269681](http://oeis.org/A269681) ([L78 program](A269681.asm)): Number of length-6 0..n arrays with no repeated value differing from the previous repeated value by other than plus or minus one modulo n+1.
 * [A269691](http://oeis.org/A269691) ([L60 program](A269691.asm)): Number of length-5 0..n arrays with no repeated value differing from the previous repeated value by plus or minus one modulo n+1.
 * [A269760](http://oeis.org/A269760) ([L15 program](A269760.asm)): Number of n X 1 0..5 arrays with some element plus some horizontally or vertically adjacent neighbor totalling five exactly once.
 * [A269777](http://oeis.org/A269777) ([L55 program](A269777.asm)): Number of length-5 0..n arrays with every repeated value unequal to the previous repeated value plus one mod n+1.